robturtle/io-interface/README.md

 ### Extending the interface

-The Decoder can convert the outcome to an instance if you pass a `Builder` object:
+The Decoder can convert the outcome to an instance if you register with a `Builder` object:

 ```typescript
 decoder.register({